RamilAhmadov1/leetcode/README.md

 # BankDatabase-Design

 I designed and managed the Bank Database system using SQL Developer for bank database systems.
 The project illustrates the construction of a database system within the banking domain, highlighting its complex design due to extensive data.
 My goals include creating a fundamental database scheme, highlighting the general appearance and data relationships in the bank database, and ensuring overall project smoothness.
-My optimistic aim is to gather more data, establish intricate connections between tables like real banks, and maintain project efficiency.

 The project centers around the Bank database system and design, comprising 9 tables: Accounts, Bank, Branches, Customers_Accounts, Customers, Employees, Loan, Loan_Customer, and Transaction.
 Notably, Customers_Accounts and Loan_Customer serve as intersection tables.